Skip to main content

 Her M.A. in Public Administration from Central European University emphasized the Sustainable Developments Goals (SDGs) and environmental policies to combat climate change.
 She previously studied at the Higher Institute of Dramatic Arts in Damascus and graduated from the Faculty of Pharmacy at Damascus University.

 Nour Barakeh has experience ranging from research and strategy to social work and journalism.
-She aims at supporting the establishment of sustainable educational projects focused on empowering people through raising awareness and counselling governments, NGOs and corporations on polices with a specific focus on the Sustainable Developments Goals.
+She aims at supporting the establishment of sustainable educational projects focused on empowering people through raising awareness and counselling governments, NGOs and corporations on policies with a specific focus on the Sustainable Developments Goals.
 As a Global Citizen, she believes in proactively pursuing the necessary goal of peace.

 Mar 22: Chosen to be among 22 high-potential youth globally to participate in a virtual, design-thinking workshop focused on “Building Back Better for SDG 5”.
+We identified synergies and developed shared solutions.

 Sept 21: Participated on a panel together with the head of UNHCR Austria in the Landesgalerie in Lower Austria to discuss over 70 years of the Geneva Refugee Convention.

 Aug 19: At the Ban Ki-moon Centre for Global Citizens.
 Part of a media team interviewing Dr. Heinz Fischer, former President of Austria on wide-ranging topics.
+Nour especially appreciated his perspectives on implementing the SDGs.

 Jun 19: Part of a panel at the 49th Annual International Peace Institute at the Austrian Ministry for Foreign Affairs under the theme: “Partnering with Young People for Prevention: Sustaining Peace and Addressing Violence, Crime, and Corruption.”